DeREVIEWtive/dereviewtive.github.io/lessons/implicit.md

     </mfrac>
 </math>

-which is what we got from the first solution.
+Which is what we got from the first solution.
 Regardless of the solution technique used we should get the same derivative.

 The process that we used in the second solution to the previous example is called implicit differentiation and that is the subject of this section.
 In the previous example we were able to just solve for <math><mi>y</mi></math> and avoid implicit differentiation.
 However, in the remainder of the examples in this section we either won’t be able to solve for <math><mi>y</mi></math> or, as we’ll see in one of the examples below, the answer will not be in a form that we can deal with.